wavefrontHQ/docs/pages/doc/introduction.md

 Each of the layers can be scaled out horizontally to accommodate different use cases, data quantities, and ingestion rates.

-One of Wavefront's differentiators is the [Wavefront Time Series Query Language](time_series_language_reference), which allows you to harness the power of the platform to design your own key performance indicators from all of your metric data.
-The ts() language has support for sophisticated statistical functions and can be used to construct simple and complex queries across multiple metrics/sources leveraging any combination of ts() functions (which include arithmetic operators, aggregate functions, time functions, filtering operators, conditional functions, etc.).
+One of Wavefront's differentiators is the [Wavefront Query Language](query_language_reference), which allows you to harness the power of the platform to design your own key performance indicators from all of your metric data.
+The query language has support for sophisticated statistical functions and can be used to construct simple and complex queries across multiple metrics/sources leveraging any combination of ts() functions (which include arithmetic operators, aggregate functions, time functions, filtering operators, conditional functions, etc.).
 The primary job of the **query layer** is to execute ts() language queries in the most efficient means possible.
 The query layer is